 Another thing to note is that the property market is a highly dynamic landscape.
 Tools of the trade are not only numerous and multifarious, they also change quickly.
 So, you have to learn the ropes and educate yourself on a regular basis.

 The policy climate is shifting and rules are not set in stone.
 Apart from that, every state has its own requirements for becoming a real estate agent and getting licensed.
 At last, customer preferences are volatile, and staying on top of them – an ongoing task.
 That is a lot to take in, is it not?

 The best illustration of these kinetic patterns is the fact that nowadays, real estate agents do not compete against each other, but also marvels of technology.
 Digital hubs like Zillow have changed the game and many people flock there to find their dream home or office.

-What is more, agents are under a strong pressure to adopt new communication channels such as messaging and social media platforms.
-Finally, virtual reality has entered the spotlight and many customers are tempted by the notion of going on a cyber home tour without actually leaving their home.
+What is more, agents are under strong pressure to adopt new communication channels such as messaging and social media platforms.
+Finally, virtual reality has entered the spotlight and many customers are tempted by the notion of going on a cyber-home tour without actually leaving their home.